Human Anatomy Learning Path

 Introduction to the Cardiovascular System

-The human cardiovascular system is made up of the heart, blood vessels and blood supply.
-These act as one system to supply vital oxygen, nutrients, and hormones to tissues and remove carbon dioxide and metabolic waste products.
-This system also plays a central role in stabilizing body temperature and pH levels, as well as maintaining homeostasis.
+The human cardiovascular system is made up of the heart, blood vessels, and blood supply which act as one system to supply vital oxygen, nutrients, and hormones to tissues and remove carbon dioxide and metabolic waste products.
+Upon completion of this course, you will have a better understanding of its central role in stabilizing body temperature and pH levels, as well as in maintaining homeostasis.
+Check out this course and learn more about the structure and functions of the blood, blood vessels, and the heart today!1.5-3 Hour50 Points

 Introduction to the Human Nervous System